 - PHA must terminate Section 8 voucher for a family evicted from a Section 8 HCV apartment for a serious lease violation which could include criminal acts.
-24 CFR 982.552(b)(2) - Separate administrative procedure at PHA - Argue that "evicted" means physically evicted (DeProfio v.
+24 CFR 982.552(b)(2) - Separate administrative procedure at PHA - Check PHA Section 8 Admin Plan to see if "evicted" is defined and if not defined, argue that "evicted" means physically evicted (DeProfio v.
 Waltham Housing Authority, 2007 WL 2367594 (Mass.
-Super.) - Rather than risk loss of the apartment and voucher, many tenants settle a court eviction with a move out agreement (with an express provision that there is no finding of fault) but that is not a guarantee that PHA won't try to terminate voucher - If at the notice to quit stage, consider an out of court agreement to avoid a public record of a court eviction
+Super.) - Rather than risk loss of the apartment and voucher, many tenants settle a court eviction with a move out agreement (with an express provision that there is no finding of fault or lease violation) but that is not a guarantee that PHA won't try to terminate voucher - If tenant is at the notice to quit stage, consider an out of court (move out or other) agreement to avoid a public record of a court eviction